 Boston, MA 02115

-Maureen Kelleher is an associate professor of sociology and the director of the Honors Program.
+Maureen Kelleher is an associate professor of sociology.
 Her teaching areas include social deviance, drugs, social policy and child welfare.
 She has worked closely with the American Sociological Association on a number of teaching related projects including ones on juvenile delinquency and graduate education.
 Publications include Drugs and Society: A Critical Perspective and articles on child welfare.
 Her current research interest focuses on risk-taking among older adolescents and young adults.
 She became director of the Honors Program in 2004.
 Over the past years she has worked closely with students on a variety of new honors initiatives including First Pages and Honors Welcome Week in addition to starting the award-winning newsletter Honors Perspective.

 - Maureen Kelleher, Pouchak and Lulay.
 “The Role of Advanced Placement Credit in Honors Education.”
 Journal of the National Collegiate Honors Council, Spring/Summer 9.1 (2008).

 - Maureen Kelleher, Pouchak and Lulay.
 “Creating Community: Honors Welcome Week Programming.”
 Honors in Practice, Vol. 4 (2008).

 - National Collegiate Honors Council (Large University Committee 2007-2010; Research Committee 2007-2010)